Title IX, Sexual Harassment, and Misconduct

-Any attempt by a member of the College community to penalize, intimidate, or retaliate in any way against a person because he or she makes a report or complaint of sexual harassment, or who is otherwise involved in a sexual harassment investigation or hearing, is prohibited.
-Any person who believes that he or she has been retaliated against should immediately contact the Title IX Coordinator.
+Any attempt by a member of the College community to penalize, intimidate, or retaliate in any way against a person because he, she or they makes a report or complaint of sexual harassment, or who is otherwise involved in a sexual harassment investigation or hearing, is prohibited.
+Any person who believes that he, she or they have been retaliated against should immediately contact the Title IX Coordinator.
 Any person who takes such retaliatory actions will be subject to disciplinary action.

 Is there a time limit for making a Title IX complaint?